- Minutes, Agendas and Audio

 Running for Board of Education

-Schodack CSD is seeking community members interested in serving on the Board of Education.
-There will be three seats on the June 9 ballot, including one vacant seat.
+Schodack CSD will be seeking community members interested in serving on the Board of Education.
+There will be three seats on the 2021 ballot.
 A nominating petition is available here.
-An expenditure statement is available here.
-Due to the COVID-19 pandemic, signatures are not needed to run (per New York State).
-Simply fill out the petition and expenditure statement and mail it to the Schodack CSD District Office, 1477 South Schodack Road, Castleton-on-Hudson, NY.
 Please contact District Clerk Michele Reickert at email@example.com with any questions.
-The deadline to file a petition is Monday, May 11.

 Board of Education Members

 My wife, Liz, and I are Maple Hill graduates (1987) and our kids, Sidney (2020) and Jace (2022) attend Maple Hill.
 I joined the Marine Corps after high school.
 I served on active duty until 1995 then, while remaining in the Reserves, enrolled in college.
 I graduated from Stony Brook University in 2000 with a bachelor’s degree in Physical Therapy and retired from the Marine Corps Reserve as a Chief Warrant Officer 3 in 2011.
 After working in the physical therapy field for 10 years, both as a clinical therapist and a rehabilitation program director, I left the medical profession to try my hand in the business world.
 I currently co-own an environmental inspection company based in Long Island and two mining services companies based in southern Africa.
 I find my service on the Board of Education to be an enlightening and rewarding experience and look forward to my continued service to the children, parents, and community members of Schodack.